amarokinc/bad-asn/README.md

 ![log screenshot](https://github.com/hud-c/bad-asn/blob/main/images/log_screenshot.png)

 ## Improvement areas:
-- The current method for starting and stopping the python process is clunky and could potentially be improved with a better Zeek EXEc statement.
+- The current method for starting and stopping the python process is clunky and could potentially be improved with a better Zeek EXEC statement.
-- Currently, the sripts writes one formatted string to notice.log.
+- Currently, the Zeek sript writes one formatted string to notice.log.
 This could be improved to include individual fields.